 Smartlink Mobile Application

 Smartlink plans to provide its services through its mobile application.
 Smartlink mobile app supports initialization and execution of the main functionalities including the contract template library, escrow service, milestone payments, tracking transactions, and sending offers.
 The app users can make crypto payments with their wallet balance.
 Smartlink mobile application will also provide access to its marketplace.
 The app will function similarly to most marketplace apps, allowing users to view product listings, images, description, and ratings.
 Smartlink app will auto-connect with compatible wallets for payment.
 Smartlink app features dispute resolution services, allowing users to raise tickets and follow-up on the arbitration process through the app.

 Smartlink proposes an on-chain governance system for critical decisions and development direction.
-The Smartlink community will vote on key decisions, such as the use of Treasury, Smartlink fee distribution rules, and changes in the staking model.
+The Smartlink community will vote on key decisions, such as development improvements and overall changes to the platform.
 Smartlink will be the decision-making body during the initial phase until the Smartlink community boasts a strong user base.

 Tickets and voting system